Overblik

 Skoler

-The aim of this course is to examine military operations through the lens of three key operational elements – operational art, joint operations and operational planning – so that students are able to contribute to the planning and execution of joint operations and through reflection, critically engage in related professional discussions.
+The aim of this course is to examine military operations through four lenses: operational planning, the operating environment, operational art, and joint operations.
+Students will be able to contribute to the planning and execution of joint operations and through reflection, critically engage in related professional discussions.

 Knowledge